ropensci/fellingdater/README.md

 [*Dendrochronologia*](https://www.journals.elsevier.com/dendrochronologia)
 and is currently under peer review.

-> Haneca, Kristof
+> Kristof HANECA
 > [![](./figures/ORCHiD.png)](https://orcid.org/0000-0002-7719-8305),
-> Debonne, Vincent, Hoffsummer, Patrick, (under review).
-The ups and
+> Vincent DEBONNE, Patrick HOFFSUMMER, (under review).
+The ups and downs
-> downs of the building trade in a medieval city: tree-ring data as
+> of the building trade in a medieval city: tree-ring data as proxies
-> proxies for economic, social and demographic dynamics in Bruges
+> for economic, social and demographic dynamics in Bruges (c.
+1200 –
-> (c.
-1200 – 1500). *Dendrochronologia*.
+> 1500). *Dendrochronologia*.

 ### Content